-You have 3 layers of protection from porch pirates nabbing boxes
+What can you do if your Amazon packages go missing?
+You have three layers of protection (including your credit cards) from porch pirates nabbing boxes.

 After Amazon Prime Day comes Christmas in July for package thieves.